BrettBukowski/how/README.md

 ## Options

-`-answers=x`: Number of answers to retrieve and display (default = 1)
+`--answers=x`: Number of answers to retrieve and display (default = 1)
-`-https=false`: Whether to use https (default = false)
+`--https=false`: Whether to use https (default = false)
-`-links=false`: Only display answer links, not the result text
+`--links=false`: Only display answer links, not the result text
+`--version`: Display the version number and exit
+`--update`: Update the binary to the latest version, if a newer version is available

 ## Installation

-Download and extract the [built binary](https://github.com/BrettBukowski/how/releases/latest) for your platform, put it in your path, and run.
+Download the [binary](https://github.com/BrettBukowski/how/releases/latest) for your platform, rename it, put it somewhere in your path, and run.

 :point_right: :grey_question: